 Consoles in client or backup mode by default will not output on their local DMX ports.
-This option is found in ECU>Settings>Local I/O>Local DMX Options or Setup>System>Output>Local DMX Options.
+This option is found in Setup>System>Output>Local DMX Options.
 Click on {Output in Client mode} to enable the ability to output.

 Multiple Users